Magic sauce, packed with vegetables

 - As a pasta bake sauce

-Because I use this sauce so much, I tend to make a double batch and freeze half of it.
-To portion it up, I use a silicon mini muffin mould to freeze initially.
-Once frozen, you can tip the portions into a reusable freezer bag and it’s easy to just take out the amount you need.
-It can be very quickly defrosted in the microwave
+Because I use this vegetable packed sauce so much, I tend to make a double batch and freeze half of it.
+To portion it up, I use a silicone mini muffin tray* to freeze initially.
+Once frozen, you can tip the portions into a reusable freezer bag* and it’s easy to just take out the amount you need.
+It can be very quickly defrosted in the microwave.

-- 1 tablespoon olive or rapeseed oil, for frying
+- 1 tbsp olive or rapeseed oil, for frying

 - 1 white onion, chopped